-- 5. A student may request that the Board of Examiners for the Master's programme in Science Education and Communication (SEC) grants him or her a limited grade-one teaching qualification, as referred to in Article 33 section 1 part b 1° of the Dutch Secondary Education Act.
-This means that the student will be authorised to teach all years of HAVO (higher general secondary education)/VWO (pre-university education) and prevocational secondary education (VMBO).
-The SEC Board of Examiners will agree to this request if the following conditions are met: - the student has successfully completed the Education specialisation (the 'Verdiepingsdeel' of the Master's programme in Science Education and Communication, track Science Education) as part of the Master's programme for which the Master's degree certificate named in Section 1 is issued (a mark with the meaning satisfactory or higher, a 'pass' (V) or an 'exemption' (VR) has been obtained for every course), and - the student has completed the Master's programme.
+- 4. A student may request that the Board of Examiners for the Master's programme in Science Education and Communication (SEC) grants him or her a grade-one (eerstegraads) teaching qualification as referred to in Article 33 section 1 part b 1° of the Dutch Secondary Education Act once the following requirements have been fulfilled: - the student has successfully completed the Education specialisation (the 'Verdiepingsdeel' of the Master's programme in Science Education and Communication, track Science Education) as part of the Master's programme for which the Master's degree certificate named in section 1 is issued (a mark with the meaning satisfactory or higher, a 'pass' (V) or an 'exemption' (VR) has been obtained for every course), and - the student has completed the Master's programme.

-If the SEC Board of Examiners grants this qualification, it will be mentioned on the certificate referred to in Section 1 of this Article.
+If the SEC Board of Examiners grants this qualification, it will be mentioned on the certificate referred to in section 1 of this article.

-Article 32 - Statement of results achieved
+Article 32 Statement of results achieved

-1. A student who has successfully taken one or more exams and to whom the degree certificate within the meaning of Article 31 cannot be issued when he/she leaves the university will receive a statement from the Board of Examiners upon request.
-This statement will include personal data, subject code, subject name, number of credits, the result, and the date on which the result was attained.

-2. A statement as referred to in Section 1 must be requested from the Student Administration.
+- A student who has successfully taken one or more exams and to whom the degree certificate within the meaning of Article 31 cannot be issued when he/she leaves the university will receive a statement from the Board of Examiners upon request.
+This statement will include personal data, course code, course name, number of credits, the result, and the date on which the result was attained. - 2.
+A statement as referred to in section 1 must be requested from the Student Administration.

-Paragraph 10 - Appeal and final provisions
+Appeal and final provisions

-Article 33 - Appeals against decisions made by the Board of Examiners
+Article 33 Appeals against decisions made by the Board of Examiners